 This course introduces students to the process of exploring the inner and outer resources of the beginning actor.
 It works on solo and ensemble character development through physical and vocal exercises and acting performances.

-Students will strive to be creative, believable, un-selfconscious beginning actors.
-(Meets MnTC goal area 6).
+Students will strive to be creative, believable, un-self-conscious beginning actors.